 When my Mother got Parkinson’s at age 48, young onset Parkinson’s was not common.
 She was misdiagnosed and given medications for a few different diseases prior to being diagnosed with Parkinson’s.
 In fact, it was her positive response to the initial Parkinson’s medications that ultimately resulted in her Parkinson’s diagnosis.
 She fought a long and valiant fight, but in the end, it seemed like the drugs took their toll and played as much a part in her passing as did the disease itself.

-I am fortunate to have learned from her experiences and her courage, and I am fortunate that her Parkinson’s specialist, who is located in my city, became my Parkinson’s doctor.
+I am fortunate to have learned from her experiences and her courage, and I am fortunate that her Parkinson’s specialist, who is located in Tampa where I used to live, became my Parkinson’s doctor.
+Six years after my Parkinson’s recovery, Sally and I moved to Oregon.

 Holistic Philosophy of Recovery